 The NCAT facilities occupy a portion of two floors in the Noble Center on the St. Lawrence Campus.
 It is comprised of several spaces, including an electronic classroom, a lab, two small project studios, and office and workroom spaces.
 A second, seminar-sized electronic classroom is planned for a later phase of the building’s renovation.

-Equipment and support is provided for digital image acquisition, creation, and manipulation; color and large format printing; digital video editing and production; DVD authoring; audio editing and mixing; CD authoring; multimedia production; and web design.
+Equipment and support is provided for digital image acquisition, creation, and manipulation; color and large format printing; digital video editing and production; audio editing and mixing; multimedia production; web design; and 3D printing.
 NCAT classroom facilities are currently open to courses in the arts, and to others by special arrangement with the NCAT Director.
 Use of the project studios is restricted to advanced students, and access is granted on a semester basis.

 The main lab (NC003) is open to all members of the St Lawrence community during specified hours; the lab contains a HelpDesk staffed by students to assist users.
 Adjacent to the NCAT is the Performance & Communication Arts department’s Oral Presentation Studio (NC002), where students can rehearse and videotape many kinds of oral presentations.
 This facility is supported by the NCAT, but access privileges are granted by the PCA faculty.